How Hard Is It to Get a Business Loan?

 Small Business Grants

-There is free financial help for small businesses known as small business grants.
+There is free financial help for small businesses known as grants.
 Grants are great because they don’t have to be repaid, and there is no interest either.
 Most would agree that free money is better than a loan.

 How to get a small business grant: